Ja4e/ASHA4LINUX/README.md

 My personal config:
 ```
+TemporaryTimeout = 11
+# AudioStreamer creates new mac right after failed conn

 DiscoverableTimeout = 0
-ControllerMode = le #This might not even be necessary just igore this if you actually wanted to use this
+ControllerMode = le
+#This might not even be necessary just igore this if you actually wanted to use this

 FastConnectable = true

 KernelExperimental = true